matloff/TidyverseSkeptic/README.md

 * Using Tidy to teach R results in it taking *more* time to learn *less*.
   The students learn a few **dplyr** verbs well, but that equips them to do much less with R than a standard R beginners course would teach.
+  That leaves the learners less equipped to put R to real use, compared to "graduates" of standard base-R courses.

+* Once one goes beyond the simple **mutate/select/filter/summarize** level, Tidy programming can be of low readability.

 * Tidy advocates also concede that debugging Tidy code is difficult, especially in the case of pipes.
-Yet noncoder learners are the ones who make the most mistakes, so it makes no sense to have them use a style that makes it difficult to track down their errors.
+Yet noncoder learners are the ones who make the most mistakes, so it makes no sense to have them use a coding style that makes it difficult to track down their errors.

 * The obsession among many Tidyers that one must avoid writing loops, the '$' operator, brackets and so on often results in obfuscated code.

-* R courses using the Tidyverse often do rather little beyond their canonical *data %>% group_by %>% mutate %>% summarize* paradigm.
-That leaves the learners less equipped to put R to real use, compared to "graduates" of standard base-R courses.
+* The refusal to teach '$' and the de-emphasis on, or even complete lack of coverage of, R vectors is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.

 * Note once again, that in discussing teaching, I am taking the target audience here to be **nonprogrammers** who wish to use R for data